 The new Express delivers essentially the same functionality as the previous model - 1080p streaming across a range of channels and streaming services, all controlled through the included Roku app and remote.

 What’s changed is the size: the 2019 Roku Express is ten percent smaller - though actually feels even smaller still - making it much easier to hide away and streamline your setup.
-With that in mind Roku is including an adhesive strip to help you mount the new Express behind or on the side of your TV, and the new model will also be capable of drawing power over HDMI, saving the need for a separate trailing power cable.
+With that in mind Roku is including an adhesive strip to help you mount the new Express behind or on the side of your TV.
+If your TV has a USB port the Express can be powered from this to avoid power cables trailing down from behind.

 The 2019 Express will cost the same - £29.99/$29.99 - when it launches in October.
 It won’t be alone though, as October will also see the introduction of the Roku Premiere to the UK.

 Already available in the US, the £39.99/$39.99 Premiere is a short step up.
-It’s the same size as the previous Express, but supports 4K streaming - though this does necessitate using the power cable that the Express was able to ditch.
+It’s the same size as the previous Express, but supports 4K streaming - though this does necessitate powering the device from a mains charger rather than a USB port on the TV.
 There’s support for both HDR10 and HLG, which also means it’s compatible with the ongoing iPlayer 4K trials.